tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 AIC, BIC, Mallows CP and adjusted R-squared are 'historical' metrics for penalizing linear models without splitting data and doing cross validation.
 These metrics are used because residual squared error will always improve when more variables are added to the model.
 These selection criteria penalize for more predictors.
 Cross validation is typically used in place of these criteria when there is enough data.

 ##Penalized Regression
-Linear regresssion can be fit with numerous features and combinations/transformations of features with many of these features can be highly correlated to one another.
+Linear regression can be fit with numerous features and combinations/transformations of features with many of these features can be highly correlated to one another.
 As flexibility in the model increases, so does overfitting, building a model that fits the training set well but does not generalize well to unseen data.
 One of the best methods to combat overfitting is to penalize least squares by adding a term proportional to the size of the parameter.
 Ridge and Lasso regression are the most popular.
 Penalized regression does an excellent job at controlling overfitting.
 Can be used when number of parameters is greater than number of predictors.
 It is important to standardize predictors by subtracting mean and dividing by standard deviation since the size of the coefficient is directly related to the scale.

 ###Ridge Regression
 A penalty proportional to the L2 norm is added to the least squares equation.
 A closed-form solution exists.
 As the penalty increases the coefficients in the model tend towards 0.